 On May 4, 2017, Trump signed an [Executive Actions | executive order] to protect religious freedom, which many feared would include discriminatory provisions.
 However, the actual order is widely seen as not having any concrete effects.
 It calls for a review of religious-based exceptions, including in healthcare, but does not make any changes for now.
 The order does not give exemptions to those opposed to marriage equality or LGBTQ+ equality.
 The order also asks the attorney general to issue guidelines for federal agencies that "interpret religious liberty protections in Federal law," so discrimination against LGBTQ+ people on religious grounds could still increase later.
 The order could eventually allow discrimination in access to spousal benefits or health care.

 - Supreme Court

-In May 2017, the Supreme Court delayed hearing arguments in a case involving LGBTQ+ rights and religious freedom for the seventh time.
+In June 2017, the Supreme Court decided to hear arguments in a case involving LGBTQ+ rights and religious freedom.
 The case, Masterpiece Cakeshop v.
 Colorado Civil Rights Commission, involves a bakery that refused (for religious reasons) to bake a wedding cake for a gay couple.
-The couple then sued for discrimination, and the case could settle the question of whether religious rights can be used as a justification to discriminate against LGBTQ+ individuals.
+The couple then sued for discrimination, and the case could settle the question of whether religious rights can be used as a justification to discriminate against LGBTQ+ people.